Privacy Notice and Cookies Policy

 Bread Matters no longer runs courses.
 Previous attendees who booked through our website may have opened a website account.
-Please see the Website Shop Account section (below) for more details.
-A gallery of photographs taken with permission during courses is displayed on the website.
+Please see the Website Shop Account section for more details.
+A selection of photographs, taken with permission during courses, may still be used on the website.
 If you wish to withdraw your permission for your image to be used please contact our data protection officer Andrew Whitley.
 Original digital images are anonymised and kept on a password protected single device which can only be accessed by Andrew Whitley.

 Website Shop Accounts

 To register an account with the Bread Matters online shop we ask for, and store, the following information: first name, last name, e-mail, telephone, fax (optional), company (optional), company id (optional), address 1, address 2 (optional), city, postcode, country, county/state and a password.
 We use these details to fulfil orders by mail and to contact you if there are any problems with your order.
-This information is stored securely using the Open Cart system at our hosting partner Website Consultants.
-Please visit their website for details of their data security policy.
-If you chose the option to subscribe to our newsletter, your first and last name and e-mail address will have been added to our MailChimp newsletter list.
+This information is stored securely using the WooCommerce system and website curated by our provider Champion Internet Solutions Ltd. If you chose the option to subscribe to our newsletter, your first and last name and e-mail address will have been added to our MailChimp newsletter list.
 You can unsubscribe from the newsletter by clicking the unsubscribe link at the bottom.
 You can manage your account details and delete your account through the website.
 If you need help with this please contact Andrew Whitley.